I may get paid commission for purchases made after clicking a link in this post.

 One of the most important parts of writing a perfect blog post is your headline, or title.
 Consider your title an advert for your blog post.
 If you get this right, your potential audience will be interested enough to find out more.
 However, if your title is badly written, they won’t read it – even if it’s actually a brilliant blog post that answers all their problems!

 Your title MUST contain your keyword(s) from your keyword research, but it must also be enticing and intriguing.

 For example, my keyword phrase for this blog post is ‘how to write the perfect blog post’, BUT to make it more compelling, I added ‘for search engines AND your readers’.
 I know that there is a common misconception that a blog post can’t be good for both, so I knew it would be intriguing and enticing.
-It puts that question in my readers’ minds… ‘really, how?’ and it also gives them hope… ‘perhaps it can be done?’, AND it plants a seed of doubt in their minds… ‘maybe I’m not doing it right?’… good, huh?
-Hey it must be good ‘cos your my target reader and you’re reading this right now! 😉
+It puts a question in my readers’ minds… ‘really, how?’
+It also gives them hope… ‘perhaps it can be done?’
+AND it plants a seed of doubt in their minds… ‘maybe I’m not doing it right?’
+Good, huh?
+Hey it must be good ‘cos you’re my target reader and you’re reading this right now! 😉

 6. Write a really good first paragraph